ItsLeMax/ILMLib/README.md

 ### Prefilled configs

 The above methods will create empty configs except if they do already exist in the same path inside your projects `resources`.
 If so, their content will be copied.
-Using `createDefaults` requires the configs to exist inside `resources` directly, while `createInsideDirectory` requires an additional folder with the configs inside with the same name as mentioned in the method call.
+Using `createDefaultConfigs` requires the configs to exist inside `resources` directly, while
+`createConfigsInsideDirectory` requires an additional folder with the configs inside with the same name as mentioned in the method call.

 ### Using the prefilled configs to load languages